190 photographs: b&w

 16 framed cartoons

 Keith Davey (1926–2011) was a sales manager, National Campaign Director for the Liberal Party Canada, a Senator, and a communications consultant.
 He was born in Toronto, Ontario, the son of Charles Minto Davey and Grace Viola Curtis.
 He married Catherine Isobel Hart in 1952.
-They had three children, Douglas, Ian and Catherine.
-They separated in 1975.
+They had three children, Douglas, Ian and Catherine before separating in 1975.
 He married Dorothy Elizabeth Petrie in 1978.
-He lives in Toronto.

 In 1969 Davey established his own communications consultancy, Keith Davey Limited.
 He was made an Officer of the Order of Canada in 1999.